ATA Carnets

 add

-No. Both the paper and its corresponding Digital Carnet must have the same Carnet number (and contain the same information)
+No. Both the paper and its corresponding Digital Carnet will have the same Carnet number (and contain the same information).

 7. Will the Carnet General List change?